atishay/atishay.github.io/content/blog/61-building-sdks-like-a-web-service/index.md

 ## Async callbacks provide memory safety

 A pragmatic C ABI can use an async callback with a context handle.
 The caller owns the memory for the duration of the call.
-Everything is transfered and can be copied and processed asynchronously if needed.
+Everything is transferred and can be copied and processed asynchronously if needed.
 No need for allocate and free APIs.

 ```c
 typedef void (*sdk_callback_t)(void* context, const char* response_json);